nathonfowlie/education.aws.developer_associate/_pages/iam.md

 Use the ```--dry-run``` arg to validate permissions without creating resources.
 For example:

     aws ec2 run-instances --dry-run --image-id ami-06340c8c12baa6a09 --instance-type t2.micro

+## Best Practise

+- Never store AWS credentials in code (duh).
+Use the credentials chain
+- Use IAM roles as much as possible within AWS.
+- Use environment variables or a named profile when working outside of AWS.